Well, it’s the Christmas term already! We hope you had a lovely half term break and are ready for the festivities ahead.

 Spellings: your child will have a spelling test every Friday: please help your child to learn their spellings over the course of the week and if possible, use the spelling words in context: eg, if they have to learn ‘cloudy’, ask them to write a sentence such as ‘The sky was very cloudy yesterday’.
 It will help them to use words in the correct context, particularly homophones such as ‘there’/’their’ and ‘here’/ ‘hear’ and ‘pair’/ ‘pear’, etc.

-We will be going to Smokey Row on Mondays.
+We will be going to Smokey Row on Tuesday afternoons.
 Please ensure your child has NAMED wellingtons in school on this day and a suitable coat: we will be going even in inclement weather!

 Homework is set every Friday and is due in the following Thursday.
 Please check your child’s book bag for their homework slips and try to remind your child to put their homework in the tray once they have completed it.
 Thank you.

-Our PE days are Tuesday and Friday this term, please make sure your child has a NAMED PE kit in school on those days.
+Our PE days are Monday and Friday this term; please make sure your child has a NAMED PE kit in school on those days.

 Mrs Roberts, Mrs Holman and Mrs Jeffries.